methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-11-18-how-to-secure-ubuntu-12-04-2.md

 ---
   title: How to Secure Ubuntu 12.04
   date: 2012-11-18 14:54:55
+excerpt: "This is just a list of a few tweaks and apps you can use to secure your Ubuntu 12.04 LTS system (These also apply to other versions of Ubuntu).
+These..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 This is just a list of a few tweaks and apps you can use to secure your Ubuntu 12.04 LTS system (These also apply to other versions of Ubuntu).